shaurya-src/mr-memeseeks-bot/README.md

  * Randomly selects an Image from the Database.
  * Automatically uploads the selected image on Instagram.
  * The bot is automated to run periodically through Task Scheduler.
+ * Automatically resizes image to a square size for posting on Instagram.